 - SEO by the Sea

 There you have it.
 These are the resources that I believe will get anyone up to speed on SEO.
 These resources will give you a good foundation, and they will also let you peek into the many possibilities for SEO.
 There are a lot of creative people in this space, and you would be surprised to see some of the stuff that other SEO’s come up with on these sites.
 I find that staying up to date on these websites helps give me a clearer picture of the landscape and helps me adjust accordingly.

-I personally do not hesitate to join any mailing list if it even remotely has information that I would want to receive periodically.
-I also do not hesitate to remove myself from any mailing list that is not meeting my needs, or is only regurgitating information from other sources.
+I do not hesitate to join any mailing list if it even remotely has information that I would want to receive periodically.
+I also do not wait to remove myself from any mailing list that is not meeting my needs or is only regurgitating information from other sources.
 I can safely say that this list was five or six times the size it is now.
-I have removed sources that either did not provide credible information, were too biased, or generally were not well thought out.
+I have removed references that either did not provide credible information, were too biased, or generally were not well thought out.
 Is there anything that I missed?
 Feel free to let me know on Facebook, Twitter, or Google+.